KYC Breach Timeline 0 records exposed 0 breaches

 Jan 2025 · France

 Ledger co-founder kidnapped — finger severed, wife held hostage.
-Ransom demanded in crypto.
-Rescued after 2 days.
-Directly linked to the 2020 Ledger customer database leak.
+Directly linked to the 2020 database leak.

 Kidnapping

-Cryptocurrency influencer beaten to death in a torture room.
-Targeted for his known crypto holdings.
+Influencer beaten to death in a torture room.
+Targeted for known holdings.

 Murder

-3 men armed with machetes invaded a home, forced the owner to transfer 1,000+ ETH at knifepoint.
+Machete home invasion — forced to transfer 1,000+ ETH at knifepoint.

 Home invasion